The Class (TV series): Casting

 In December 2005, English actress Lucy Punch was the first lead to be cast for the show.

 Next to be cast, in January 2006, were Jason Ritter and Jesse Tyler Ferguson as Ethan Haas and Richie Velch, respectively.

 In February 2006 Jon Bernthal, Heather Goldenhersh, and Andrea Anders (who at the time was still part of the cast of Friends spin off Joey, which was on hiatus) were cast as Duncan Carmello, Lina Warbler, and Nicole Allen.
 Legendary sitcom director James Burrows was also announced to be directing the pilot.

 In March 2006 Eve star Sean Maguire was cast as Kyle Lendo.

 Last to be cast was Lizzy Caplan as the cynical Kat Warbler.
 Caplan was still part of The WB drama Related at the time.
 Related was cancelled due to the merger of UPN and The WB to create The CW.

 Also, during the middle of 2006, it was announced that Julie Halston, Sam Harris, and David Keith had been cast in co-starring roles.

 It was later announced that Roseanne's Sara Gilbert had been cast in the recurring role of Fern Velch, Richie Velch's wife.

+Aaron Paul, who later would secure a breakout role as Jesse Pinkman on AMC's Breaking Bad, says that he was a finalist for two of The Class's lead roles, but passed over each time by the network.
+Afterward, he experienced depression, but says he was serendipitously only available to audition for Breaking Bad because he wasn't committed to The Class.